human1-z/Lylia-Offseason-2025/README.md

      - Added support for OpMode flavor (“Autonomous” or “TeleOp”) and group.
   * Changes to Samples to prevent tutorial issues.
   * Incorporated suggested changes from public pull 216 (“Replace .. paths”).
-  * Remove Servo Glitches when robot stopped.
+  * Remove Servo Glitches when lyliaRobot stopped.
   * if user hits “Cancels” when editing a configuration file, clears the unsaved changes and reverts to original unmodified configuration.
   * Added log info to help diagnose why the Robot Controller app was terminated (for example, by watch dog function).
   * Added ability to transfer log from the controller.